lespicker/tachyons-one-page-scroll/content/news/2019-12-02-photo-business/index.md

 Standards have also changed.
 Images must be perfect today.
 That means more time painfully post-processing, a genuine time suck.
 Then there is the need to keep up with the technology, so shave some more time off actual photography.
 And what about the cost of travel to get those shots in the first place?

-Oh, and the expenses!
+Oh, and the other expenses!
 I once had a business mentor who told me very simply that when your revenue finally exceeds your expenses, you stand a chance of making a profit.
 But just a chance.
-The issue for photographers is that the equipment has become so darned expensive, with full frame camera bodies alone costing $4,000-10,000.
+The issue for photographers is that the equipment has become so darned expensive, with high end camera bodies alone costing $4,000-10,000.
 Add lenses, tripod, filters, backpacks and more and pretty soon you're talking real money.

 Would I rather be working in an office or for someone else?
 Okay, who would have me you're probably thinking.
 Fair enough.
 The truth is I love doing what I do despite its challenges.
 My successes and failures are my own.

 {{< figure src="images/DSCF6822.jpg" >}}

-This blog is getting a bit long in the tooth, so let me end with ten tips for those of you thinking about making the leap to pro.
+This blog is getting a bit long in the tooth, so let me end with ten mini-tips for those of you thinking about making the leap to pro.

 1. **Don't do it!**  Just kidding.
 If you have the burning desire to be a pro, go for it, but...